 In the peak summer season during July and August, adult tickets cost CHF 156 for a single trip, or CHF 240 for a round trip / return ticket.

-Tickets are a little cheaper during the off-peak season, which runs between September and October.
-For an adult travelling then you’ll pay CHF 142 for a single trip, or CHF 218 for a return.
+Tickets are a little cheaper during the off-peak season, which runs between November and April (inclusive).
+An adult travelling during these months will pay CHF 124 for a single trip, or CHF 190 for a round trip.

 Children aged under 9 travel free, while kids under 16 get 50% off.